MicrosoftDocs/architecture-center/docs/solution-ideas/articles/intelligent-apps-using-azure-database-for-mysql-content.md

 The solution automates the delivery of the data analysis.
 A connector links Azure Database for MySQL with visualization tools like Power BI.

-For automation in the data ingestion stage, this architecture uses Functions.
-This serverless solution offers many benefits:
+The architecture uses an Azure Functions App to ingest data from multiple data sources.
+It is a serverless solution that offers that following benefits:

-- Infrastructure maintenance.
-As an Azure managed service, Functions provides the cloud environment and resources that keep the apps running.
-Instead of managing infrastructure requirements, developers can focus on innovative work that delivers value to the business.
+- **Infrastructure maintenance**: Azure Functions is a managed service that allows developers to focus on innovative work that delivers value to the business.
-- Scalability.
-Functions provides compute resources on demand, so function instances scale as needed.
+- **Scalability**: Azure Functions provides compute resources on demand, so function instances scale as needed.
 As requests fall, resources and application instances drop off automatically.

 ### Potential use cases